 But what if there is no intent to realize an immediate profit?
 Every reasonable business person knows that profits are not instantaneous and one has to lay the groundwork to harvest a benefit.
 If the taxpayer does not realize an immediate profit, the nine factors under the Treasury Regulation Section 1.183-2(b) serve as a guideline to determine whether there is an intent for profit.
 Each case is resolved on its facts, and meeting one or even several factors does not offer a safe harbor.

-Second, the expertise of the taxpayer or his advisors can show a profit motive.
+Second: Second, the expertise of the taxpayer or his advisors can show a profit motive.
 In Nickerson v.
 Commissioner, the petitioner and his family purchased a farm approximately five hours away from their hometown.
 The family’s goal was to cultivate the land over time and turn the farm into a profitable business venture.
 Since the farm and its surrounding area was hugely neglected, the petitioner intended to live off the profit from the farm when he reached the age of retirement.
-The tax court ruled that the petitioner’s lack of expertise indicates that he did not have an intent to realize profits.
-The petitioner’s only farming knowledge stem from his childhood.
+The tax court incorrectly ruled that the petitioner’s lack of expertise indicated that he did not have an intent to realize profits since his only farming knowledge stemmed from his childhood.
 However, the appellate court overturned the decision and ruled that not only current expertise are essential but also the efforts to gain experience and the willingness to follow the expert’s advice.

-The next factor focuses on the taxpayer's expectation that assets used in the activity may appreciate in value.
-Since profit includes appreciation in value, a taxpayer can have the intent to deprive a profit of the land’s appreciation in value.
-A profit in such scenario is realized if the income from the activity plus the appreciation in the value of land exceeds operation costs.
+Fourth: The next factor focuses on the taxpayer's expectation that assets used in the activity may appreciate in value.
+Since profit includes appreciation in value, a taxpayer can have the intent to achieve a profit through the land’s appreciation in value.
+A profit in such scenario is realized if the income from the activity plus the appreciation in the value of land exceeds operational costs.

 The Nickerson case discussed above is a clear indication of how erroneously the Internal Revenue Services and the tax court applied some of the factors under Treasury Regulation Section 1.183-2(b).
 The taxpayer was denied the deduction because the tax court doubted that it is reasonable that the petitioner can earn a profit with his current level of activity.
 Additionally, the tax court (and the Internal Revenue Services) did not believe that there was a bona fide intent to earn a profit because the taxpayer spread out the start-up losses over an extended period before engaging in the farming operation full-time.
 The appellate court, however, stated that their disagreement with the tax court stem from the improper evaluation of the taxpayer’s situation.
 The taxpayer did not have to prove that a current profit is obtainable, but only that there was a sincere belief that their current action was motivated with a bona fide intent to make a profit in the future.
 In regards to spreading out losses, the appellate court stated that there is no difference in observing a substantial loss over a short period to start operation sooner, or in spreading out the losses in smaller amounts over several years and, consequently, beginning the operations later.